Education

 Forget fast gains.
 Consistency is what separates broke traders from funded ones.

 Most traders chase home runs.
-They want the 20% day, the account-doubling week.
-But the traders who actually build wealth do it through something far less exciting: small, consistent gains compounded over time.
-Here's the math that proves it.
+The 20% day, the week where the account doubles.
+The ones who actually build real wealth do it the boring way: small consistent gains over a long stretch of time.
+Here's the math.

 The Numbers Don't Lie